-Having spent fifteen years as a production designer within a number of CGI studios in Europe and Canada, I feel comfortable in a fast paced creative environment, meeting tight deadlines and undertaking multiple revisions.
+Having spent fifteen years as a production designer within a number of CGI studios in Europe and Canada, I feel comfortable in a fast paced creative environment and meeting tight deadlines.
 On a daily basis I use industry standard software such as Adobe Creative Suite, Autodesk 3D and Sketchup.
 I enjoy researching and reproducing historical and contemporary documents, signage and ephemera.
 Choosing the paper stock, deciding which fonts are in keeping with the product/era and affecting how the ink sits on its surface is what motivates me.

 I’ve had the privilage to lead several talented teams of set dressers on a number of shows while working in the movie industry.
-As each production has it’s own unique challenges like framing, theming and co-ordinating sets, it’s been an honour to work with and learn from dressers, experienced decorators and industry veterans alike.
+As each production has it’s own unique challenges like framing, theming and co-ordinating sets, it’s been an honour to work with and learn from dressers, decorators, designers and industry veterans alike.

 Campfire Kiss – Lead Set Dresser

 Van Helsing (season 2) – Set Dresser